Damiani History, Family Crest & Coats of Arms

 The surname Damiani was first found in the Italian region of "Veneto" which later became the city of Venice as early as the year 921.

-Important Dates for the Damiani family
+Early History of the Damiani family

 This web page shows only a small excerpt of our Damiani research.
 Another 33 words (2 lines of text) covering the years 1233, 1285, 1300, 1400, 1584 and 1606 are included under the topic Early Damiani History in all our PDF Extended History products and printed products wherever possible.